yochaigal/cairn/wip/2e/character-creation.md

 ## Inventory

 - Characters have a total of ten inventory slots, but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
 - Each PC starts with a **backpack** that can hold up to six slots.
-Carts (which must be pulled with both hands), horses, or mules can increase inventory. **Hirelings** can also be paid to carry equipment.
+Carts (which must be pulled with both hands), horses, or mules can make a uge difference in how much a PC can bring with them on an adventure. **Hirelings** can also be paid to carry equipment.
 - Inventory is abstract, dependent only on the fiction as adjudicated by the Warden.
 When ten slots are filled, the character becomes _deprived_.
 A character cannot fill more than ten slots.

-### Item Size

-Most items take up one slot, unless otherwise indicated.

-- _Petty_ items do not take up any slots.
-These items are rarely useful mechanically.
-- _Bulky_ items take up two slots.
-Armor, two-handed weapons, treasure, and some Relics.
-- At the **Warden's** discretion, some smaller items (e.g. a deck of cards, dice) can be _bundled_ with one or more additional items, occupying only one slot.

-> A bag of coins worth less than 100gp is _petty_ and takes no slots.

 ## Character Traits (d10)